-This cupcake recipe was adapted from Martha Stewart and has probably the most oil you’ll ever see in one cupcake recipe.
-Not that it’s unreasonable, because it’s the same amount of oil as in one of my most popular red velvet cakes.
-But this is a recipe for people who choose “light and moist” over all.
+The recipe is adapted from Martha Stewart and has probably the most oil you’ll ever see in one cupcake recipe.
+Not that it’s an unreasonable amount, because it’s the same amount used in one of my most popular red velvet cakes.
+But this is a recipe for people who choose “moist” over all.

-These cupcakes were good, but were almost too soft for me.
+These are good, but are almost a little too soft for me.
 Part of it’s the cake flour and again, part of it’s the oil.
-I’m also not crazy about the murky dark brownish red.
-I like red cupcakes that pop, so for the next recipe, I will try something different.
+Also, I’m not crazy about the murky dark brownish red, as a I prefer my cupcakes a more vibrant shade of red.
+Still, they are easy and worth making.

 Martha Stewart’s recipe is here.
 I made a half batch and typed it up below.